fukata/wp-exif-view/readme.txt

 * Internationalization Admin

 = 1.0.0 =
-* Modified to allow for templates
+* This version is first release.

 == Upgrade Notice ==

-= 1.0.0 =
-This version is first release.